facebookresearch/dmc-net/README.md

 ### Our trained models

-At [here](), we provide our trained models and prediction results.
+At AWS host [here](dl.fbaipublicfiles.com/dmc-net/models.zip), we provide our trained models and prediction results.
 The file directory of `./models/` follows similar structure as `./exp_my/`.
 Please put the trained model and prediction result (for each dataset and split from `./models/`) in the corresponding folder (for experiment in `./exp_my/`).

 ### Results